 When we left off last week I was in a state of total collapse.
 I’d been depressed for months, and it had finally gotten to the point where I felt suicidal and could no longer care for my basic needs.
 I don’t think I’m being dramatic when I say I truly believe that I would have died if no one intervened.

-I’m Joy, and I’m living with bipolar disorder
+I’m Mama, and I’m living with bipolar disorder

 Fortunately, my apartment manager did.
 I had met her through my ex-fiancee’s church (which I joined), then moved into the apartment complex she managed.
 Despite my breakup, she and I became … Continue reading Mental Mondays #4: The Power of Gratitude